diaktors/secretary/README.md

 -------------------------
 If you don't want to rely on trusting some cloud app - Please consider to take a look.
 This code is open source and license will be MIT or something similar.
 (I need to talk to people who are more into license stuff than me.)

 So you can install this on you own server, you have your data in your hands (but encrypted!).
 You will need SSL for using this app.
-(YOU DONT WANT TO RUN THIS THROGH NORMAL HTTP)
+(YOU DONT WANT TO RUN THIS WITH NORMAL HTTP)

 Help with getting this app even better is much appreciated.
 There are many places where things could be done better: testing, more features, more elegant encryption handling (as far as secure possible (Browser PlugIns for key insertion?)).
 Would love seeing help.